 - An independent valuation of the Company is undertaken.

-- The valuation is submitted for clearance to HMRC (a decision within 28 days is the norm).
+- Tax clearance is submitted to HMRC to ensure that tax advantages for the selling shareholders will be available (a decision within 30 days is the norm).

-- To give clearance HMRC must be satisfied the EOT is for the benefit of employees (subject to qualifying conditions).
+- To give clearance HMRC should be satisfied the EOT is for the benefit of employees (subject to qualifying conditions).

-- The EOT can hold 100% of the shares in the company or less in combination with other investors or shareholders.
+- The EOT can hold 100% of the shares in the company or 51% in combination with other investors or shareholders.

 The tax advantages of selling to an EOT